Seeking therapy can be a daunting task for anyone, especially if you’re new to the process.

 Do you want to improve your relationships, career, or well-being?
 Write down your needs, and keep them in mind as you research therapists.

 2. Research therapists

 Now that you have identified your needs, start researching therapists who specialize in your specific needs.
 You can seek recommendations from friends or family members, or search for therapists online.
-Make sure to read the therapist’s biography, credentials, and testimonials from past clients.
+Make sure to read the therapist’s biography, credentials, ethnicity, and testimonials from past clients.
 You can also view their website and social media to get a better understanding of who they are and how they operate.